 Basic Elements of a Franchise Agreement

-- Overview of the relationship.
-This includes the parties to the contract, the ownership of the intellectual property, and the overall obligations of the franchisee to operate their business to brand standards.
+- Overview of the relationship: This includes the parties to the contract, the ownership of the intellectual property (IP), and the overall obligations of the franchisee to operate its business to brand standards.

-- Assigned territory.
-Not every franchise agreement grants a franchisee an exclusive or even a protected territory, and how a territory is established must be defined.
+- Assigned territory: Not every franchise agreement grants a franchisee an exclusive or even a protected territory, but specifics about the territory must be defined.
 Franchisors also need to deal with reservation of their rights within a franchisee’s territory, including alternative distribution sites and sales over the internet.

-- Site selection and development.
-Franchisees generally find their own sites and develop them according to the franchisor’s standards.
-The role of the franchisor is generally to approve the location found by the franchisee and then approve, prior to opening, that the franchisee has built their location to meet design and other brand standards.
+- Site selection and development: Franchisees generally find their own sites and develop them according to the franchisor’s standards.
+The role of the franchisor is generally to approve the location found by the franchisee and then approve, prior to opening, that the franchisee has built its location to meet design and other brand standards.

-- Use of intellectual property including trademarks, patents, and manuals.
-As the internet protocol (IP) of every franchise system is its most valuable asset, some of which will change as the system evolves, the agreement defines what is licensed to the franchisee, how the franchisee can use the IP, and the rights of the franchisor to evolve the system through changes to the franchisor’s operating manual.
+- Use of intellectual property including trademarks, patents, and manuals: The IP of every franchise system is its most valuable asset, some of which will change as the system evolves.
+The agreement defines what is licensed to the franchisee, how the franchisee can use the IP, and the rights of the franchisor to evolve the system through changes to the franchisor’s operating manual.

 In developing a proper set of franchise agreements, each of the elements of the franchise need to be evaluated and decisions made.
-Prior to having the lawyers begin to draft the agreements, it is essential for the franchisor to first develop its business plan, with all the myriad of issues decided.
+Prior to having the lawyers begin to draft the agreements, it is essential for the franchisor to first develop its business plan and decide on all of these important issues.
 For most franchisors, it is important that, in addition to working with qualified franchise lawyers, they first work with experienced and qualified franchise consultants in crafting their franchise offering.